 Another obvious choice, Angelica has one of the best roof terraces in Leeds, with a menu that will make you want to stay all day.
 Wine and champagne rule the roost here, so it’s great for sophisticated summer soirees, but they also have a tempting array of beers and cocktails for you to try.
 You can look out over the rooftop while you drink, with heated lamps to keep you warm after dark.

 Hungry?
-The food in on a par with the drinks and it’ll take you from brunch through to dinner.
-Ease into the day with waffles, posh butties and fry ups – or arrive later to indulge in oysters, tiger prawns and one hell of a burger (Orkney beef with crispy bacon, cheddar, chipotle mayo, lettuce, pickle and tomato).
+The food is on a par with the drinks and it’ll take you from brunch through to dinner.
+Ease into the day with waffles, posh butties and fry-ups – or arrive later to indulge in oysters, tiger prawns and grilled lobster.

 Angelica, Trinity Leeds, 70 Boar Lane, Leeds, West Yorkshire, LS1 6HW.